Robot8A/task-integration/README.md

 A second tab of the spreadsheet contains the medians of variables relevant to the identified project categories.

 ---

-## Description
-Prerequisites:
-* Python 3 (tested with 3.11.2)
-    * Install libraries via requirements.txt
-* PostgreSQL (tested with 15.2)
-    * PostGIS (tested with 3.3.2)

-Run the files in numerical order according to their filename.
-Shell and Python scripts should be run on the terminal, SQL files inside the database.
-Files 08\*_cont_dup\* to 10\*_cont_dup\* are better run with the batch script instead, as the files have to be run repeatedly in batches to avoid hitting disk limits.

-Files with equal numbers but different letters can be run in parallel.
-The file config.py contains the database address, user and password.
-Change according to your setup.

 ## License
 [GPL-3.0 license](LICENSE)